1936 Northrop A17 Attack Flying Model Plans

 smaller files for downloading.
 The plans

-scale mentioned above, drawings.
+scale mentioned above.